Printer Friendly Version

 Noninvasive Imaging Technologies

 Noninvasive imaging technologies to detect liver fibrosis or cirrhosis among patients with chronic liver disease are being evaluated as alternatives to liver biopsy.
-The noninvasive imaging technologies include transient elastography (eg, FibroScan), magnetic resonance elastography, acoustic radiation force impulse imaging (ARFI; eg, Acuson S2000), multiparametric magnetic resonance imaging (MRI), and real-time tissue elastography (eg, HI VISION Preirus).
-Noninvasive imaging tests have been used in combination with multianalyte serum tests such as FibroTest or FibroSURE with FibroScan.
+The noninvasive imaging technologies include transient elastography (TE), magnetic resonance elastography (MRE), acoustic radiation force impulse (ARFI) imaging, multiparametric magnetic resonance imaging (MRI), and real-time tissue elastography (RTE).
+Noninvasive imaging tests have been used in combination with multianalyte serum tests.

-A single FibroSURE multianalyte assay may be considered medically necessary for the evaluation of individuals with chronic liver disease.
+The FibroSURE multianalyte assay may be considered medically necessary for the evaluation of fibrosis staging in individuals with chronic liver disease.

 FibroSURE multianalyte assays are considered investigational for monitoring of individuals with chronic liver disease.